 I came home from work, pulled into the carport and intended to go straight indoors to crash.
 As I got out of the car though, I thought “Maybe I’ll just peak at the garden first”.
 There are three steps that lead down into the back yard.
 The ground felt soft from the recent rains, and then it hit me, an intoxicating fragrance, but what?
 I have a small backcyard garden with mostly dadelions and violets right now, and we have no flowering trees.
-What could it be, some flowering vine or strange tree flowers up in the sky?
+What could it be, some flowering vine or strange tree flowers up above me?
 I closed my eyes to focus on the scent and then I knew.
 It had to be lilac!
 Over the fence, in the neighbor’s front yard, there was an old motherly lilac bush, reaching out to touch my mind.
 Do flowers ever do that to you too?

 For my new backyard garden, I tried two ways to make new garden beds.
+First I stripped the sod and did double digging.
+On another part of the garden I covered the soil with newspapers and straw.

 When I was a child, I spent a lot of time sitting behind our garage, because just over the back fence was Frank Atwell’s most amazing garden.
 It filled his whole back yard and inspired garden lust in me the rest of my life.
 Fast forward to 2013, and I now have my own back yard garden.
 Yes, I live in a rental, but the landlord said as long as we take the fence down when I leave, I could have free reign over the lawn!
 The summer of 2012, I participated in a community garden on Maple Street.
 There, I was introduced to John Jeavons’ Grow biointensive gardening and I wanted to continue to experiment with this.
 Over the next few days, I’ll show you how I turned a 20 X 20 foot piece of lawn into a little piece of paradise with just my spade, some newspaper and straw.